On the Number of Conjugate Classes of Derangements: The Estimation of

 The recursion formula Equation \eqref{eq:hn-recursion} for $h(n)$ is not convenient in practical for a lot of people who do not want to write programs.
 Sometimes we need the approximation value, such as the cases mentioned in \cite{liwenwei2016-Estmn-pn-arXiv}, so an estimation formula is necessary.

-The figure of the data $\bigl(n,\,\ln(h(n))\bigr)$ ( $n$ = $60+20k$, $k$ = 1, 2, $\cdots$, 397) are shown on Figure \ref{Fig:2_4_24_(n-ln(h(n)))} on page \pageref{Fig:2_4_24_(n-ln(h(n)))}.
-The shape is the same as that of the data $\bigl(n,\,\ln\left(p\left(n\right)\right)\bigr)$ and $\Bigl(n,\,\ln\left(R_{\mathrm{h}}(n)-p\left(n\right)\right)\Bigr)$ in reference \cite{liwenwei2016-Estmn-pn-arXiv}, at least we can not find the difference by our eyes.
+The figure of the data $\bigl(n,\,\ln(h(n))\bigr)$ ( $n$ = $60+20k$, $k$ = 1, 2, $\cdots$, 397) are shown on Figure 1 on page \pageref{Fig:2_4_24_(n-ln(h(n)))}.
 Here the data points are displayed by small hollow circles, and the circles are very crowded that we may believe that the circles themselves be a very thick curve if we notice only the right-hand part.
-In this figure, the data points in the left lower part are sparse (compared with the points in the right upper part), and we may find some hollow circles easily.
+In this figure, the data points in the lower left part are sparse (compared with the points in the upper right part), and we may find some hollow circles easily.
 If there is a curve passes through these hollow circles, we will notice it (as shown on Figure \ref{Fig:2_4_26_(n-ln(h(n)))-Ig1(n)} on page \pageref{Fig:2_4_26_(n-ln(h(n)))-Ig1(n)}).
 But later in Figure \ref{Fig:2_4_25_(n-C4(n))}, the circles distribute uniformly on a curve, it will be difficult to distinguish the circles and the curve passes through the centers of the them.

-The author has not found a practical estimation formula with good accuracy of the number $h(n)$ before. \footnote{$\ $ In 2015, the author find that in \cite{SloaneOEIS-A41-A2865-pn} (or some related pages in\emph{ The On-Line Encyclopedia of Integer Sequences}, OEIS for short) the values of $h(n)$ when 1 $\leqslant$ $n$ $\leqslant$ 50, together with some programs to calculate $h(n)$ written by MAPLE or MATHEMATICA, and some ``FORMULA''s of $h(n)$, but these formulae are not convenient in practical for engineers who are unwilling to write a program, either.}
+The author has not found a practical estimation formula with high accuracy of the number $h(n)$ before.

-Actually, it is very difficult to find directly a simple function to fit the data on Figure \ref{Fig:2_4_24_(n-ln(h(n)))} with high accuracy.
+Actually, it is very difficult to find directly a simple function to fit the data on Figure 1 with high accuracy.
 The main reason is that the fitting functions obtained by the methods used frequently could not reach satisfying accuracy.

 Since we have several accurate estimation formula of $p(n)$ (refer \cite{liwenwei2016-Estmn-pn-arXiv}), such as

 and

 where $a_{2}=0.4432884566$, $b_{2}=0.1325096085$, $c_{2}=0.274078$ and